 All freshmen students may apply for any RLC at the same time they submit their online housing application.
 Students indicating an interest in RLCs on their housing application will be automatically directed to the appropriate RLC application(s) once their housing application has been successfully submitted.
 Students applying to RLCs will have the option to choose and rank up to three community preferences.
 We will do our best to honor students' first choice whenever possible.

 Students applying for RLCs who have a roommate preference need to make sure that their requested roommate has also applied to the same RLCs.
-In the event that a student has applied to an RLC and selected a roommate who has not, the RLC application may not be considered.
+In the event that a student who has applied to an RLC selects a roommate who has not, the RLC application may not be considered.

-If you have completed your housing application and did not indicate an interest in an RLC but have decided to apply, then it's not too late!
-You may still edit your housing application by logging into the Housing Management System (HMS) and indicating an interest in RLCs.
+If you have completed your housing application and did not indicate an interest in RLCs but have decided to apply then it's not too late!
+You may still submit an RLC application by logging into the Housing Management System (HMS) and indicating an interest in RLCs.
 You will then be prompted to fill out your RLC application.

 Review of applications will begin during the first week in April and continue through June or until all available spaces are filled.
 It is important that students check their Appalachian State University email account regularly since acceptance notifications will be sent to that account as soon as they are accepted into a community.